peterkedemo-forefront/ai-webshop/client/README.md

 This is the frontend for the project, built with **React**, **Vite**, and **TypeScript**.
 It uses [Mantine](https://mantine.dev/) for UI components and styling, and [React Router](https://reactrouter.com/) for routing.

+## Admin UI

+### Overview
+The Admin UI provides a secure interface for managing products.
+It is accessible only to authenticated admins and is built using Mantine components for a modern, consistent look.

+### Access & Authentication
+- **Route:** `/admin`
+- **Authentication:** JWT-based.
+Admins log in with a password (stored in backend `.env`).
+- **Login Flow:**
+  - Visit `/admin` to access the login page.
+  - On successful login, a JWT is stored in localStorage and used for all admin API requests.
+  - Logging out clears the JWT and redirects to the login page.
+- **Route Guard:** All `/admin/*` routes except `/admin` require authentication.
+Unauthenticated users are redirected to `/admin`.

+### Admin Routes
+- `/admin` — Login page
+- `/admin/products` — Product list (CRUD actions)
+- `/admin/products/new` — Add new product
+- `/admin/products/:id/edit` — Edit existing product

+### Layout
+- Uses Mantine's `AppShell` for a sidebar, header, and main content area.
+- **Responsive:** The sidebar (navbar) is now collapsible on mobile devices.
+A burger menu in the header toggles the sidebar visibility on small screens.
+- Sidebar navigation for admin sections (currently just Products).
+- Header includes a logout button.

+### Product Management Features
+- **List:** View all products in a table with edit/delete actions.
+- **Add:** Create new products via a form with validation.
+- **Edit:** Update existing products via a pre-filled form.
+- **Delete:** Remove products with confirmation modal.
+- All actions provide success/error feedback via notifications.

+### Forms & Validation
+- All admin forms use Mantine's `useForm` and [Zod](https://zod.dev/) for schema validation.
+- Forms support both add and edit modes.

+### Custom Hooks & Utilities
+- **Authentication:** `useAdminAuth` manages login, logout, and JWT storage.
+- **Route Guard:** `RequireAdmin` component protects admin routes.
+- **Product CRUD:**
+  - `useAdminProducts` — fetch all products
+  - `useCreateProduct` — create product
+  - `useUpdateProduct` — update product
+  - `useDeleteProduct` — delete product
+- **Type Safety:** All hooks and components use a shared `Product` TypeScript interface (`src/types/Product.ts`).
+- **API Helper:** `adminFetch` wraps `fetch` to include JWT and handle errors.

+### Notifications & Modals
+- Uses Mantine's notifications for all feedback (success/error).
+- Uses Mantine's `openConfirmModal` for delete confirmations (requires `ModalsProvider` at app root).

+### Extending the Admin UI
+- Add new admin sections by creating new routes under `/admin` and updating the sidebar.
+- Use the same authentication and layout patterns for consistency.
+- **If you add new sidebar links, ensure they work with the responsive sidebar and burger menu.**
+- Place new admin hooks in `src/hooks/` and types in `src/types/`.
+- Use Mantine and Zod for all new forms.

+### Developer Notes
+- All admin dependencies are in `client/package.json`.
+- See code in `src/pages/admin/`, `src/hooks/`, and `src/types/` for implementation details.
+- For onboarding, see the authentication and product management flows above.

 ## Setup

 1. **Install dependencies:**